 Spanish Language and Literacy Institute (en español)

-The following provides an overview of the topics in the institute.
+The following provides an overview of the topics covered over the five days.
 Practical classroom-based instructional strategies are embedded throughout the presentation, which will be delivered entirely in Spanish.

 Developing Awareness of Similarities and Differences between Spanish and English

 - Fostering the development of academic language

 - Building metalinguistic awareness to promote cross-linguistic transfer